Helping you get hired

 Tips on application forms

-Read the questions, draft your answers and spell check before you copy and paste into the form, making sure to keep a record of the answers you submit.
+Read the questions, draft your answers on a word document and spell check before you copy and paste into the form, making sure to keep a record of the answers you submit.
 Make the most of your word count, hitting key competencies with the STAR format: Situation, Task, Action, Result.
-Lots of shorter points are better than one or two rambling ones.

 Find more top tips on Targetjobs or book an application form appointment with a Careers Consultant via MyFuture